klmcwhirter/as-explore/README.md

 Project|Description
 -------|-----------
-as-fib|Implementation of a fibonacci algorithm using AssemblyScript wat-fib|Same as at-fib but hand coded wat - [CODING FIBONACCI IN WEBASSEMBLY BY HAND](https://www.youtube.com/watch?v=zRfAZihtLus) as-types|Shows unboxing `record` types for `enum` and `class`
+as-fib|Implementation of a fibonacci algorithm using AssemblyScript wat-fib|Same as as-fib but hand coded wat - see [CODING FIBONACCI IN WEBASSEMBLY BY HAND](https://www.youtube.com/watch?v=zRfAZihtLus) as-types|Shows unboxing `record` types for `enum` and `class`

 ### Execute tests